Shiana410/nextjs-dashboard/Readme.md

   );
 }
 ```
->>However... there are two things you need to be aware of:
+>> However, there are two things you need to be aware of:
 >> + The data requests unintentionally block each other, creating a request waterfall.
->> + By default, Next.js prerenders routes to improve performance, which is called Static Rendering.
+>> + By default, Next.js prerenders routes to improve performance, called Static Rendering.
 So, if your data changes, it won't be reflected in your dashboard.
+>>
 > #### What are request waterfalls?
 >> A "waterfall" refers to a sequence of network requests that depend on the completion of previous requests.
 In the case of data fetching, each request can only begin once the previous request has returned data.
 >> For example, we need to wait for fetchRevenue() to execute before fetchLatestInvoices() can start running, and so on.